 To prevent your otherwise amazing investment from becoming a “dud” you should make sure the condominium you are investing in is 100% legal, with all the necessary licenses to rent to tourists on a daily basis.

 This is a major issue, and developers are taking note.
-Four short years ago we barely had any hotel licensed condominiums (also called condotels) in Phuket.
+Five short years ago we barely had any hotel licensed condominiums (also called condotels) in Phuket.
 Today there are over 20, with more being built.

 This market segment is growing so significantly that major hotel brands – household names in hospitality – are getting involved in the management of these properties.
 This adds serious credibility because these companies thrive in the global hotel industry, and their interest is in running the condominium as a legitimate hotel/condominium resort, with all the requisite licenses.